prashasth-nair/volume-control-gesture/README.md

 ## How to Use

 -  The script captures video feed from the default camera.

-- You need to make the following gestures to control the volume:

-    Move your hand up to increase the volume
+- Position your hand in front of the camera with your thumb and index finger extended.

-    Move your hand down to decrease the volume
+- Move your hand closer or further apart to adjust the volume level.